department-of-veterans-affairs/va.gov-team/products/public-websites/yellow-ribbon-mvp/research/research-findings.md

    - Most users we spoke to don't currently rely on the VA for education or benefit information.  *"I'd start on the VA website, and get confused and lost in the infinite pages that lead back to each other, and then just google and go to the military websites that essentially decrypt the VA website"*

-   - Many participants were focused on the Post-9/11 GI Bill benefit more than others because of it's comprehensive coverage of education costs *and* housing.
+   - Many users were focused on the Post-9/11 GI Bill benefit more than others because of it's comprehensive coverage of education costs *and* housing.

-   When asked to use va.gov to research Yellow Ribbon information, only one participant was successfully able to find the Yellow Ribbon page without site search.
-The information on the Yellow Ribbon page was easily understood by the majority of the participants (see additional insights below for questions raised during the sessions)
+   When asked to use va.gov to research Yellow Ribbon information, only one user was successfully able to find the Yellow Ribbon page without site search.
+The information on the Yellow Ribbon page was easily understood by the majority of the users (see additional insights below for questions raised during the sessions)

 4. **Users were able to complete research on Yellow Ribbon schools with the current presentation of Yellow Ribbon information** (accordion set listed by state containing links to individual state page with tabular list of schools).
 Comparison would be a manual process for them with this content format.
 Since users had schools in mind when seeking out Yellow Ribbon information, navigating by state was easy for them, and they quickly understood schools were listed alphabetically in the table.
 Three opportunities to improve the UX were identified: